JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.AngularCore/Master/README.md

 [`Back to Top`](#table-of-contents)

 ---

 ## **Project File Structure**

 The `JSopX.AngularCore` Project contains several files and directories, all with their own functionality & purpose for existing.
 Conversely, there are some core files and directories that have special consideration.
 They are as follows:

 ### **File Tree**:

-Here’s the basic file tree structure for `JSopX.AngularCore` in plain text format:

 ```plaintext
 JSopX.AngularCore/